ApoloniArt/Visual-Aesthetics-Library/README.md

 - **50,000+ Image & caption pairs** — the image is a visual reference only; the caption is the product.
 The exact caption format (structured Ideo4 JSON).
 - **Highly detailed captions** — High level description, lighting, color palette, medium, art style, full compositional breakdown, and elemental bounding box coordinates for Ideo4 JSON-based schema.
 - **Manually quality-checked** — every caption is hand-verified for correct structure and syntax at the point of creation.
 No automated agents used for generation or QA.
-- **Example dataset** — I have provided a non-cherry-picked sample folder so you can preview caption quality before purchasing.
+- **Example dataset** — I have provided a non-cherry-picked sample dataset so you can preview caption quality before purchasing.

 ## ✨ Why use my Library?